mapcrafter/mapcrafter/README.md

 You can specifiy this to use the transparent leaves textures instead of the opaque textures.
 This option can make the renderer a bit slower, because the renderer has to scan the blocks after the leaves to the ground also.

+--render-biomes

+This setting makes the renderer to use the original biome colors for blocks like grass and leaves.
+At the moment, the renderer does not use the biome colors for water, because the renderer preblits the water blocks (great performance improvement) and it is not very easy to preblit all biome color variants.
+And also, there is not a big difference with different water colors.

 ## Version history ##